Pita Gus Sowakula

-Sowakula represents the Taranaki provincial team and made his professional debut for the union in 2017 at the age of 22.
-He spent a season at the Mitre 10 Cup side, before earning a short-term place in the Chiefs 2018 Super Rugby squad.
-He has defended the Ranfurly Shield with Taranaki in 2017 and was named Most Promising Player of the Year at the TRFU Amber and Black awards.
-He has scored 15 career tries in all competitions.
-Sowakula made his senior basketball international debut for Fiji in 2013 aged 19, becoming one of the youngest players to represent Fiji.
-He played in the 2013 Oceania Championships.
+Pita Gus Nacagilevu Sowakula (/soʊˈwaːˈkuːlə/; born 26 October 1994) is a professional rugby union who plays primarily in the back row for Top 14 club Clermont and the Fiji national team.
+He played two test matches for the All Blacks in 2022 and has also represented Fiji in international basketball.

 Early life

 Pita Gus Nacagilevu Sowakula was born on 26 October 1994 in Lautoka, a son of Selina Balenacagi and nephew of Ropate Robanakadavu.
 Growing up, Robanakadavu raised Sowakula when he was only eight months old after his mother was in school.
 He attended Suva Grammar School and Central College Lautoka, where he learned to play basketball and rugby union.
 After secondary school, Sowakula was chosen to play for the Nadro rugby league team that toured Brisbane and was named in the Fiji Residents representative side.
 He was also a member of the Fiji national sevens training squad during their preparation towards the 2016 Summer Olympics in Rio de Janeiro.

 In the most part of Sowakula's early basketball career, he played predominantly as an amateur in Fiji.
 He featured for the Raiwaqa-based Boston White side, playing in local Fijian tournaments such as the Raiwaqa Basketball Super League.
 His form saw him make his international debut during the Oceania Youth Championship competition in Melbourne in 2012.
 He was also selected to be part of the Oceania Youth All Stars and the Oceania Open team in the same year whilst winning a bronze medal.